 7. Turn the temperature setting down at night.

-Whether you are using a programmable thermostat or manual one, reducing the temperature setting at night in the winter can save you money.
-Your heating system works hardest when the temperature difference between your home’s thermostat setting and the outside temperature are at the greatest difference.
+Whether you are using a programmable thermostat or a manual one, reducing the temperature setting at night in the winter can save you money.
+Your heating system works hardest when the temperature difference between your home’s thermostat setting and the outside temperature is at the greatest difference.
 At night, when outside temperatures drop, sustaining the same daily temperature in your home causes your heating system to work harder and increase your heating costs.
 Instead, lower your thermostat setting by 7-10 degrees while you sleep.
 Your body slows down and body temperatures drop a couple of degrees while sleeping.
 You can always add blankets to your bedding or swap cooler sheets for warmer flannel options.
 Energy.gov claims that you can save as much as 10% a year on heating and cooling costs by lowering your thermostat settings between 7-10 degrees for at least eight hours a day from your normal setting in the winter and 7-10 degrees higher than normal for the same 8 daily hours in the summer.
 Also, consider lowering your thermostat setting by that same 7-10 degrees when your home is vacant – such as when everyone is at work and school during the weekday.

 8. Supplement your heat source.